 The RTP prioritizes completing the bicycle and pedestrian system in equity focus areas to provide safe streets for the most vulnerable travelers.
-The active transportation network is generally more complete in EFAs than in other communities, because they are often located in older, more walkable neighborhoods.
-However, significant portions of the network in EFAs still need to be completed for everyone in the region to benefit from high-quality walking and biking connections, so Metro continues to invest in these areas at a higher rate than other parts of the region.
+The active transportation network is generally more complete in EFAs than in other communities, often because EFAs are often located in older, more walkable neighborhoods.
+However, significant portions of the network in EFAs still need to be completed for everyone in the region to benefit from high-quality walking and biking connections, so the RTP continues to invest in these areas at a higher rate than other parts of the region.